Indonesian fashion designers turn eyes to the wider world

 Dian Pelangi, in a nod to local fashion, showed contemporary designs incorporating the hijab that many Indonesian women use to cover their heads.

-All are among eight local designers and labels in CFE's mentoring program, which they hope will propel them onto the international scene.
+All are among eight local designers and labels in CFE's mentoring programme, which they hope will propel them onto the international scene.

 None of the designers have dealt with international buyers, although Barli and Yosafat have showed their collections in fashion weeks overseas.
 Most are still struggling with branding and business plans over creativity and design ideas.